F5Networks/f5-ipam-ctlr/docs/README.rst

 Features
 --------

-- Interfaces with an orchestration environment to receive lists of host names.
+- Interfaces with an orchestration environment to receive lists of host names. :fonticon:`fa fa-flask`
-- Interfaces with an IPAM system to allocate IP addresses for the requested host names.
+- Interfaces with an IPAM system to allocate IP addresses for the requested host names. :fonticon:`fa fa-flask`
-- Creates A records and CNAME records for the host names and chosen IP addresses.
+- Creates A records and CNAME records for the host names and chosen IP addresses. :fonticon:`fa fa-flask`
-- Annotates the orchestration resources with the chosen IP addresses to enable integration with an `F5 Container Connector`_.
+- Annotates the orchestration resources with the chosen IP addresses to enable integration with an `F5 Container Connector`_. :fonticon:`fa fa-flask`

 Supported Environments
 ----------------------